Google Reviews logo with five gold stars under the multicolored Google wordmark

 No pitch.
 No Pressure.
 Just an honest look at your options.

-Faded “Entrepreneur” text logo on a white background
+Faded white “Entrepreneur” wordmark on a light background

 10K